Network Navigation

 5 0 TRUE TRUE

-Hydroloom provides utilities to construct this lightweight flownetwork format from a geometric network in make_attribute_topology(). upmain and downmain attributes can be constructed using add_divergence(), add_levelpaths(), and to_flownetwork.
-In this demonstration, we have divergence and levelpath attributes already, but reconstructing them is shown below.
+hydroloom provides utilities to build this lightweight flownetwork format from a geometric network via make_attribute_topology(). upmain and downmain attributes can be constructed using add_divergence(), add_levelpaths(), and to_flownetwork().
+The sample data already carries divergence and levelpath attributes, but reconstructing them is shown below.

 # select only id, name, feature_type.